the-teachingRSE-project/competencies/summarised_competencies.md

 the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the \ac{FAIR} principles [@FAIR4RS].

-This community paper (a summarized version of [@Goth2023], with content mostly extracted 1-to-1 from there) defines a set of core values and foundational competencies, which an RSE should acquire during training and formal education, as well as further professional development, independent of their research domain.
+This community paper defines a set of core values and foundational competencies, which an RSE should acquire during training and formal education, as well as further professional development, independent of their research domain.
-These competencies draw upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
+These are only a first foundation of competencies, drawn upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
-However, we see this set of skills as a foundation to build upon.
-We envision that through specialised training, the set of skills of graduate RSEs and domain researchers will grow.
-This is underlined by a growing interest to perform RSE research, i.e. research into methods and tools more catered to the unique challenges that research software provides.

 While this community paper is based on workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in